 her paw into my hand when I offered her mine.
 I have always

-held my cats' paws and kissed them (some cats of course
+held my cats' paws and kissed them.
+I thought how great

-great it would be to have their paws permanently in bronze.
+it would be to have each of their paws in bronze to hold.

 I went about getting paw impressions from all my cats and

 dogs, and even some of the cows, chickens, and pigeons.

 There was a bit of a learning curve as to what made the

 best impression material, and just how do you go about getting

 a paw impression from a cat?
 It was actually pretty easy,